imixs/open-bpmn/README.md

 ## Locally build for Development

-Durign development you can run the frontend and backend in separate tasks.
+During development you can run the frontend and backend in separate tasks.
 This gives you more control over the CLient and the Backend Component.

 To start the GLSP Server only, run: